JWahle/piCoreCDSP/README.md

 - on an armv7 or arch64 compatible device (Raspi 2/3/4/5)

 ## How to install
+1. Select a valid output for your Raspi in `Squeezelite Settings > Audio output device settings` For most Raspi models `Headphones` works.
+For the Raspi zero, 400, 5 or compute module you have to use HDMI or your DAC of choice.
-1. Increase piCorePlayer SD Card size to at least 200MB via `Main Page > Additional functions > Resize FS`
+2. Increase piCorePlayer SD Card size to at least 200MB via `Main Page > Additional functions > Resize FS`
-2. Run `install_cdsp.sh` on piCorePlayer from a terminal:
+3. Run `install_cdsp.sh` on piCorePlayer from a terminal:
    - SSH onto the piCorePlayer as user `tc`
      - Usually `ssh tc@pcp.local` or `ssh tc@<IP of your piCorePlayer>`
      - [How to find the IP address of your piCorePlayer](https://docs.picoreplayer.org/how-to/determine_your_pcp_ip_address/)
    - Run
      `wget https://github.com/JWahle/piCoreCDSP/raw/main/install_cdsp.sh && chmod u+x install_cdsp.sh && ./install_cdsp.sh`
    - Or if you want to run a modified version of the script or an older version, see the [For developers and tinkerers](#for-developers-and-tinkerers) section
-3. Open CamillaGUI in the browser:
+4. Open CamillaGUI in the browser:
    - It will be running on port 5000 of piCorePlayer.
      Usually can be opened via [pcp.local:5000](http://pcp.local:5000) or `<IP of your piCorePlayer>:5000`
    - Under `Playback device` enter the settings for your DAC